Easy and delicious sweet potato gnocchi that comes together with just 3 ingredients and little time!

-Preheat the oven to 400 degreesF.
-Poking a few holes in them with a fork, bake the sweet potatoes for 40-50 minutes or until tender.
+- Preheat the oven to 400 degrees F. Poke a few holes in the sweet potatoes with a fork, and then bake them for 40-50 minutes or until tender.
 You’ll know they’re done when a fork can be pressed into the center rather easily.
 Set aside to let cool enough for you to handle them easily.

-Combine the salt and 2 cups of the flour.
+- Combine the salt and 2 cups of the flour.
 Flour a work surface and pour your flour mixture onto the surface.
 Make a well in the middle of the flour.

-Once fully combined, roll the dough into a ball and cut it into eight even pieces.
+- Once fully combined, roll the dough into a ball and cut it into eight even pieces.
 Roll each piece into a long log that’s about 1/2 an inch thick.
 Cut pieces the gnocchi into 1 inch pieces.
 Gently toss each piece into flour to ensure that it’s dry and not sticky at any edges.
 Continue until you’ve cut out pieces from all of the dough.

-Optional: using a gnocchi board or fork, press grooves into each piece of gnocchi.
+- Optional: using a gnocchi board or fork, press grooves into each piece of gnocchi.

-The gnocchi can be stored in the fridge for 3 days, the freeze for a few weeks, or cooked right away.
+- The gnocchi can be stored in the fridge for 3 days, the freeze for a few weeks, or cooked right away.

 To cook the gnocchi:

-Heat a pot of salted water to a boil.
+- Heat a pot of salted water to a boil.
 Add in the gnocchi and let cook for a couple minutes.
 Once the gnocchi floats to the surface of the water, let it boil for 30 more seconds and then remove it from the water using a slotted spoon.

-Toss in your favorite sauce (I like toss mine in a bit of dairy free butter and fresh herbs) and ENJOY!
+- Toss in your favorite sauce (I like toss mine in a bit of dairy free butter and fresh herbs) and ENJOY!